 Doniger / Burroughs: The firm is committed to representing artists and content creators, and enforcing intellectual property rights.
 It has litigated successfully against many of the nation’s largest retailers, film and television studios, web sites, and news organizations.
-Its partners speak and write often on art and copyright law issues, and devote significant time and resources to ensuring a level playing field for those responsible for the creation of art and content.
-Venice, CA.
+Venice, CA and Brooklyn, NY.

 Dontzin Nagy & Fleissig LLP: The firm’s Art Law Practice regularly represents leading artists, galleries and dealers in art-related disputes.
-Their attorneys have been lead counsel in cases around the world involving works of art, artists, galleries, auction houses, dealers, and collectors.
 The firm also advises their clients on legal matters related to the sale, loan, manufacture, exhibition, and acquisition of works of art and rights to works of art.
 New York, NY.

 Dunnington, Bartholow & Miller LLP: The Intellectual Property and Art Law Practice Group represent a wide variety of clients, including: multinational and offshore corporations, existing and startup U.S. corporations, advertisers, content distributors and individual creators for intellectual property matters.
 For art law matters, the group represents estates, artists, collectors and dealers in appraisals, tax and estate planning and transactions such as sales, consignments and structured donations.
 New York, NY.